ritviksahajpal/geoprepare/README.md

 -   Documentation: https://ritviksahajpal.github.io/geoprepare

 ## Installation
+> **Note:** The instructions below have only been tested on a Linux system

 ### Install Anaconda
 We recommend that you use the conda package manager to install the `geoprepare` library and all its dependencies.
-If you do not have it installed already, you can get it from the [Anaconda distribution](https://www.anaconda.com/distribution)
+If you do not have it installed already, you can get it from the [Anaconda distribution](https://www.anaconda.com/download#downloads)

 ### Using the CDS API
 If you intend to download AgERA5 data, you will need to install the CDS API.